 Once-monthly HIV therapy

 In January 2021, the FDA approved the first long-acting injectable treatment for adults with HIV.
-Cabenuva is a combo of two drugs (cabotegravir and rilpivirine) that you take as a shot once a month.
-It’s considered a breakthrough in treatment since most HIV drugs require a daily dose.
+Cabenuva is a combo of two drugs (cabotegravir and rilpivirine) that you take as a shot once a month or every two months.
+It’s considered a breakthrough in treatment since most HIV drugs require an oral daily dose.

 Other HIV treatments

 The FDA has also recently approved two other drugs to treat HIV in kids and adults.

 - Dolutegravir (Tivicay) for children: There are 1.8 million children (birth to 14 years old) living with HIV.
 This drug is the first integrase inhibitor (a class of anti-HIV drugs) dissolved in water that’s available for children as young as 4 weeks old.

 - Fostemsavir (Rukobia): This medicine is an attachment inhibitor (antiretroviral drug) for adults who haven’t had success with other HIV treatments.